-Note: Your buckeye brownie cookie dough should be sticky.
+Note: The best buckeye brownie recipe cookie dough will be sticky.

 4. Bake for 12 minutes.

-5. While cookies are baking, mix together peanut butter, powdered sugar, and vanilla extract.
+5. While the brownie cookies are baking, mix together peanut butter, powdered sugar, and vanilla extract.

 6. Using your hands, roll peanut butter mixture into small balls and set aside on a piece of parchment paper.